-B.A. in [Title of IP Major]
+B.A. in [Title of IP Major] (see Sec.
+7.5.1. for a complete list of B.A. graduation requirements)

 - 1. Completion of at least 36 semester hours beyond TU Core requirements (see Sec.
 6.1.2.).
 At least 16 semester hours of the major must be completed in courses above the introductory level in one particular discipline.
 This discipline will be defined as the major's area of concentration. - 2.
 Additional requirements and things to note: - a.
-A cumulative grade-point average of 2.0 or higher is required for all courses contributing to the IP major. - b.
-Coursework that is included in the IP major may not be counted toward a second major or a minor.
+A cumulative grade-point average of 2.0 or higher is required for all courses contributing to the IP major. - Coursework that is included in the IP major may not be counted toward a second major or a minor.

-B.A.L.S. in [Title of IP Major]
+B.A.L.S. in [Title of IP Major] (see Sec.
+7.5.2. for a complete list of B.A.L.S. graduation requirements)

-- 1. Completion of at least 33 semester hours beyond EDP general education distribution requirements (see Sec.
+- 1. Completion of at least 33 semester hours beyond ADP general education distribution requirements (see Sec.
 6.2.).
 At least 15 semester hours of the major must be completed in courses above the introductory level in one particular discipline.
 This discipline will be defined as the major's area of concentration. - 2.
 Additional requirements and things to note: - a.
 A cumulative grade-point average of 2.0 or higher is required for all courses contributing to the IP major. - b.
-Coursework that is included in the IP major may not be counted toward a second major or a minor.
+Coursework that is included in the IP major may not be counted toward a second major or a minor